What Percentage Of My Income Should Be For My Mortgage?

 Save For A 20% Down Payment

 You don’t need to pay for private mortgage insurance (PMI) when you put 20% down on your loan.
 PMI can add quite a bit of money to your monthly payment, so avoiding it can significantly reduce what you pay each month.
-You may also be able to avoid paying for mortgage insurance if you have a VA loan and pay the funding fee upfront (or have the funding fee waived if you’re a disabled veteran).
+You may also be able to avoid paying for mortgage insurance if you qualify for a VA loan and pay the funding fee upfront (or have the funding fee waived if you’re a disabled veteran).

 The Bottom Line: How Much Home Can You Afford?